 Equipment

-My fermenter is a conical 7.9 Gallon plastic wall-mount unit from FastFerment.
+My main fermenter is a conical 7.9 Gallon plastic wall-mount unit from FastFerment.
 It is a one-stage system which eliminates racking and transferring between buckets and carboys and minimizes exposure of the beer to oxygen.

 I use an Immersion Pro by Brew Jacket to control the temperature of the fermentation.
 The Immersion Pro uses a solid-state heat exchange system to achieve up to 35º above or below ambient and holds that temp to 0.3º F. It works well, but sadly they are no longer made.